aws-samples/aws-analytics-reference-architecture/core/API.md

 ### EmrEksNodegroupOptions <a name="aws-analytics-reference-architecture.EmrEksNodegroupOptions"></a>

-The Options for addNodeGroup() method.
+The Options for adding EmrEksNodegroup to an EmrEksCluster.

-LaunchTemplate spec is overriden. subnetList is overriden by either the subnet parameter.
+Some of the Amazon EKS Nodegroup parameters are overriden:
+-  NodegroupName by the id and an index per AZ
+-  LaunchTemplate spec
+-  SubnetList by either the subnet parameter or one subnet per Amazon EKS Cluster AZ.

 #### Initializer <a name="[object Object].Initializer"></a>